stefek99/wings-integration/README.md

 <br>
 <br>

-In case you don't feel provided functional enough, you can override functions, for example, overriding of isFailed/isActive/isSuccessful could be good idea in case you have another standards of states of your ICO.
+If you don't feel this provides enough functionality, you can override functions, for example, overriding of isFailed/isActive/isSuccessful could be a good idea in a cases where you have other standards of states of your ICO.

-But for such complex things we strongly recommending to cover project with tests, and contact Wings team for [help](#help).
+For complex changes we strongly recommend covering your project with tests, and contacting the Wings team for [help](#help).

 ## Step By Step

-Let's do custom crowdsale contract step by step and integrate it to Wings.
+Let's do a custom crowdsale contract step by step and integrate it to Wings.

-We will do Crowdsale contract that works only with whitelisted addresses (or addresses passed KYC), as Wings by default doesn't support such functional "from the box".
+We will do a Crowdsale contract that works only with whitelisted addresses (or addresses passed KYC), as Wings by default does not support such functionality "from the box".

-First let's just prepare contract that will contains all whitelisted addresses added by contract owner.
+First let's just prepare a contract that will contain all whitelisted addresses added by the contract owner.

 So we create another [truffle](https://github.com/trufflesuite/truffle) project, adding there